Ellamental2/obsidian-sylvalia/Ice Strykewyrm.md

 after the initial strike we all heard a voice saying "Lucky intruders, tread no further, les you embrace the frosty arms of oblivion.
 Head this warning or meet your icia durr."

+naturall.y the party ignored this and carried on.